pkp/pkp-docs/learning-ojs/en/settings-website.md

 ![](./assets/learning-ojs3.1-jm-settings-web-announce.png)

-- **Announcements**: Check this off if you want to have announcements in your websit
+- **Announcements**: Check this off if you want to have announcements in your website
   - **Introduction**: Enter any information you would like to appear on your announcements page.
   - **Display on Homepage**: Enter the number of announcements to be displayed on the homepage.
 If this is left blank, no announcements will be displayed.

+### Lists

-- **Lists**: Limit the number of items \(for example, submissions, users, or editing assignments\) to show in a list before showing subsequent items on another page.
+Limit the number of items \(for example, submissions, users, or editing assignments\) to show in a list before showing subsequent items on another page.
 Also, limit the number of links to display to subsequent pages of the list.

+### Privacy Statement

-- **Privacy Statement**: Enter the privacy statement you want to appear on your site.
+Enter the privacy statement you want to appear on your site.

-### Plugins
+## Plugins

 Use this page to see all of the installed plugins and find new plugins.

-#### Installed Plugins
+### Installed Plugins

 All of the plugins listed here are available in your OJS installation.
 Check the Enable link to use them.